 Florida authorities say a suspect has been arrested in the shooting death of rapper XXXTentacion.

-The Broward Sheriff's Office said in a news release sent Wednesday morning that 22-year-old Michael Boatwright of Ft.
-Lauderdale was arrested shortly before 4 p.m.
-Tuesday.
+The Broward Sheriff's Office said in a news release sent Thursday morning that 22-year-old Dedrick Devonshay Williams of Pompano Beach was arrested shortly before 7 p.m.
+Wednesday.

 Officials said the musician, whose real name is Jahseh Onfroy, was ambushed by two suspects as he left an upscale motor sports dealership Monday afternoon in his electric BMW.
 His attorney, David Bogenschutz, said investigators told him the 20-year-old rapper, who pronounced his stage name "Ex Ex Ex ten-ta-see-YAWN," had visited a bank shortly before the shooting and possibly withdrew cash to buy a motorcycle.

 Williams is charged with first-degree murder without premeditation.
 He's being held without bond in the Broward County Jail.

 Court records show Williams has been charged previously with several felonies, including grand theft auto, domestic violence, cocaine possession and possession of a firearm by a convicted felon.
 It does not appear, however, that he has ever done prison time for these charges and some of them were dropped.
 Williams does not appear in the Florida Department of Corrections offender database.

 An attorney for Williams isn't listed on jail records.

 The entertainer, who sported dreadlocks and facial tattoos, was a rising star.
 He notched a No. 1 album in March with his sophomore effort "?'' and had a top 10 hit with "Sad!" but was facing trial on charges that he beat up his pregnant girlfriend.